Plumeria Rubra flower compensates lack of nectar by choosing a vibrant color palette and sweet aroma to attract pollinators.

 What to do After Plumeria Rubra Blooms?

-Flowers of Plumeria do not require regular pruning as they fall off easily within a week after flowering.
+Unfortunately, the spiral-shaped fleshy, fragrant flowers of Plumeria Rubra Frangipani are short-lived and fall off easily within a week after flowering.

 - Get yourself ready by wearing protective gardening gloves.